alnoki/AAAAAA/doc/getting-started/references/links.rst

 #. :xref:`mvp-development`

-   * An incremental way to create features
+   * An incremental way to create or add features

 *******************
 Git version control